thomas-callahan-collibra/aem-sh/README.md

 #### Start

-`aem start author` will the specified AEM instance, and wait until all the bundles are active.
+`aem start author` will start the specified AEM instance, and wait until all the bundles are active.

+`aem start web` will start the Docker container image running Apache Web Server and Dispatcher using the configs and rules under `$AEM_PROJECT_HOME/dispatcher/src`.

+Then you can browse the site at `http://localhost:8080/`.
+Make sure Docker Desktop and AEM Publisher are running

 #### Log